 - Your questions about surgery and injections are out of our scope of practice as physical therapists.
 You may consider consulting an orthopedist or sports medicine physician regarding these questions.
 However, we can give you some very general information:

-o Steroid and PRP injections are typically only performed into a joint capsule where the injected material will be relatively trapped.
+- Steroid and PRP injections are typically only performed into a joint capsule where the injected material will be relatively trapped.
 The medial retinaculum is a soft tissue structure outside of your knee joint capsule and an injection there would likely be dispersed throughout your body’s bloodstream.

-o Depending on the underlying cause of your knee pain, you could potentially be a candidate for knee surgery.
+- Depending on the underlying cause of your knee pain, you could potentially be a candidate for knee surgery.
 However, surgery is often only considered in cases in which the individual’s pain is interfering with their day-to-day activities (outside of exercise) or the individual has performed a full course of physical therapy without seeing improvements in their symptoms.

 Ask your physical therapist about treatment options that focus on the areas around your knee (such as your hip and/or ankle) which may be contributing to your symptoms.
 You may also ask about taping techniques to help stabilize your kneecap during exercise in the short-term.
 If your physical therapist is unwilling to consider these options, you may consider seeking the opinion of a second physical therapist.
 A physical therapist who has assessed your knee will also be able to assess the need for you to consult with an orthopedist or other physician regarding injections and surgical options for care.